 Best Node.js projects

-Another Node.js web application is prominent transportation startup.
+Another Node.js web application is a prominent transportation startup.
 Every day, Uber handles over 15 million trips.
 Accordingly, the app’s performance is the first-priority thing.
-Node.js plays the essential role in building the Uber’s dispatch system, as well as user interfacing APIs.
-The JS runtime environment along with Python were the primary tech stacks used at the company.
+Node.js plays an essential role in building the Uber’s dispatch system, as well as user interfacing APIs.
+The JS runtime environment along with Python was the primary tech stack used at the company.
 Uber was attracted to Node’s capability to deploy/change code without interrupting any processes, as well as its microservices architecture pattern.

 This trading platform does not require any introduction.
 Moreover, eBay is one of the most famous Node.js usage examples.
 The technology came in handy when the app needed some renovation in terms of real-time responsiveness.
 Microservices architecture was another cachet to opt for Node since the company needed a solution to handle numerous specific services.
 Now, eBay aims to expand the technology’s footprint in different related projects and services.

 Node.js is the principal technology used to support the mobile app backend of LinkedIn.
 The increasing demands for performance due to the rising number of users made for a favorable environment to employ Node.
 This networking platform has over 500 million users so far.
-The transition brought a plethora of benefits including a twentyfold increase in performance, a universal language for client and server sides, reduction of server numbers (tenfold).
+The transition brought a plethora of benefits:

-The next Node.js web app is a PM tool leveraged by many software development companies.
-Railsware also uses the benefits of Trello on a daily basis.
-The number of users has already risen beyond a quarter of billion, meaning that the server side of the service deals with a plethora of open connections.
+Many software development companies including Railsware leverage this Node.js web app.
+Trello is a PM tool designed to serve 100 million users.
+It means the server side deals with a plethora of open connections.
 On that account, Node is a good fit for the company’s needs providing an event-driven non-blocking server.
 Prototyping is another benefit of the technology, which was highly appraised by the Trello team.
 Along with Node.js, the server side of the project management tool uses MongoDB, Redis, and HAProxy.

 In this context, an underdog denotes an ambitious challenger that deserves a place among cool Node.js projects.
 Perhaps, over time, one of the following names will make into the list above.